 Writing a Novel Synopsis

-The best approach to write a novel synopsis is to be clear, and without a doubt, intriguing.
+The best approach to writing a novel synopsis is to be clear and, without a doubt, intriguing.
 The perfect synopsis has a beginning that intrigues your audience and your potential agents.

 This novel synopsis includes information about the protagonist and his goals or ambitions.

 You can also write about the antagonist while writing a synopsis.
-Answer questions like who is the main opponent or obstacle?
+Answer questions like who the main opponent or obstacle is.
 How does he affect the protagonist’s life and goals?

 A good synopsis must include an idea of the final chapter.
 It should also have a message that your audience can take away or an idea about what they’ve just read.
 If you’re unsure, you can apply your writing process to craft an example synopsis.